-AR CF30 supervision must be undertaken by an individual who is either CF30 approved and/or an individual certified for client dealing under the SM&CR.
-Kevin Gallacher is certified for client dealing and therefore will act as supervisor for any other client dealing certified staff or CF30s.
+AR CF30 supervision must be carried out by a senior AR individual who is CF30 approved.
+For an individual certified for client dealing under the SM&CR, Kevin Gallacher is certified for client dealing and will therefore act as supervisor for any other client dealing certified staff or AR senior manager CF30s.